-Please take a few moments to read the information I have provided, consider the benefits this organization has accomplished for postal supervisors, managers, and postmasters and send the completed Form 1187 in the self-addressed, stamped envelope provided.
+Please take a few moments to read the information provided and consider the benefits this organization has accomplished for postal supervisors, managers, and postmasters and send the completed Form 1187 in the self-addressed, stamped envelope provided.

 We in Branch (number) look forward to your participation and hearing from you soon.